nubenetes/awesome-kubernetes/docs/chaos-engineering.md

 * [medium.com/better-practices: Learn how your Kubernetes clusters respond to failure using Gremlin and Grafana](https://medium.com/better-practices/chaos-d3ef238ec328) Building resilient APIs with chaos engineering
 * [Chaos engineering on Amazon EKS using AWS Fault Injection Simulator](https://aws.amazon.com/blogs/devops/chaos-engineering-on-amazon-eks-using-aws-fault-injection-simulator/)
 * [aws.amazon.com: Chaos Engineering with LitmusChaos on Amazon EKS](https://aws.amazon.com/blogs/containers/chaos-engineering-with-litmuschaos-on-amazon-eks/) In this tutorial, you will create an Amazon EKS cluster, install LitmusChaos and deploy a demo application.
 Then, you will define chaos experiments to be run on it and observe the behaviour
+* [blog.container-solutions.com: Comparing Chaos Engineering Tools for Kubernetes Workloads](https://blog.container-solutions.com/comparing-chaos-engineering-tools) How do Chaos Toolkit, Pumba, Litmus, and Chaos Mesh stack up against each other as chaos engineering tools for Kubernetes workloads?
+In this article, you will compare strengths and weaknesses.

 ## Chaos Engineering for serverless computing
 * [thenewstack.io: Breaking Serverless on Purpose with Chaos Engineering](https://thenewstack.io/breaking-serverless-on-purpose-with-chaos-engineering/)